Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 If you are interested in seeing all five of these churches, you can see the remaining four once you reach Oviedo.
 Click on the links to my articles for photos and more information.
 These are fascinating historic places.

 The church sits on its own little serene hilltop where the surrounding views are phenomenal.
-The morning mist during our visit added to the mystique of the place.
+The morning mist during our first visit added to the mystique of the place.

 Unfortunately, when we were there about 9:45 in the morning, all you could hear was the rush of traffic from the A-66 below.
 I could only imagine when the original builders chose this amazing spot, how much more tranquil it must have been!